 Instructions Page 3

-Park Quest Map Page 7
+I Hiked 2021 Map Page 7

 DAR Map Page 8

-Tree Id Challenge Page 9
+Tree Id Challenge (Download Additional Resources) Page 9

 References Page 10

 Instructions: Exploring Conservation History Along the Trail

 Please start your adventure near the park's visitor center.
-Visitor center hours vary depending on the days of the week and the season.
+Visitor center hours vary depending on the days of the week and the season (Currently Closed to the Public).
 Please check the park's website for details or call the park 301-842-2155.
 Please download and print this booklet and the tree guides from home.
 Alternatively, you can use your phone's .PDF reader to access these files online.
 (See the picture below and START HERE.
 Hike behind the Visitor Center and follow the signs).